oxequa/realize/README.md

     The fast command supports the following custom parameters:

     ```
+    --path="server"         -> Custom Path, if not specified takes the working directory name
     --build                 -> Enables the build
     --test                  -> Enables the tests
+    --config                -> Take the defined settings if exist a config file
     --no-bin                -> Disables the installation
     --no-run                -> Disables the run
     --no-fmt                -> Disables the fmt (go fmt)
-    --config                -> Take the defined settings if exist a config file
+    --no-server             -> Disables the web panel (port :5000)
     ```

     The "fast" command supports addittional arguments as the "add" command.